chbndrhnns/pycharm-plugin-connexion/inbox.md

 def test_():
     Child()
 ```

-- [ ] Configure default base classes
-- [ ] Block list: Do not allow names from typing or collections.abc.
-- [ ] Suggest most specific import if parent package is same: Revisit test

-## In Progress Tasks

-- [ ] refactor: Better way for `isEnumAssignment`?
-- [ ] feat: How to enable module-level skip for pydunder inspection?

-## Completed Tasks (newest first)

 - [x] fix: Do not offer custom type on docstring
 - [x] feat: Filter usages by type annotations